appbaseio/abc/README.md

 <a name="importer-features"></a>
 ### 4.2 Importer features

-Transporter allows the user to configure a number of data adaptors as sources or sinks.
+ABC allows the user to configure a number of data adaptors as sources or sinks.
 These can be databases, files or other resources.
 Data is read from the sources, converted into a message format, and then send down to the sink where the message is converted into a writable format for its destination.
 The user can also create data transformations in JavaScript which can sit between the source and sink and manipulate or filter the message flow.

 Adaptors may be able to track changes as they happen in source data.
-This "tail" capability allows a Transporter to stay running and keep the sinks in sync.
+This "tail" capability allows a ABC to stay running and keep the sinks in sync.

 #### BETA Feature

-As of release `v0.4.0`, transporter contains support for being able to resume operations after being stopped.
+As of release `v0.4.0`, ABC contains support for being able to resume operations after being stopped.
 The feature is disabled by default and can be enabled with the following:

 ```
 source = mongodb({"uri": "mongo://localhost:27017/source_db"})
 sink = mongodb({"uri": "mongo://localhost:27017/sink_db"})
-t.Config({"log_dir":"/data/transporter"})
+t.Config({"log_dir":"/data/ABC"})
   .Source("source", source)
   .Save("sink", sink)
 ```